On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Introduction

-In the following subsections we review the properties that have been assumed in order to establish good convergence results for the CG algorithm.
-As far as we know, these properties have not been rigorously proved even for standard implementations of the CG algorithm; in \cite{Greenbaum89}, for instance, it was simply assumed that these properties hold.
-We will not rigorously establish such properties in this paper either but will check numerically whether or not they hold for a number of test problems and whether satisfaction of such properties coincides with faster convergence (in terms of number of iterations).
+In the following subsections, we review the properties that have been assumed in order to relate finite precision or otherwise slightly perturbed CG computations to exact CG for a larger matrix with eigenvalues in small intervals about those of the given matrix.
+We do not rigorously prove these properties for any particular implementation but give an indication why one of them may be expected to fail in the GVCG variant, and we check numerically whether or not they hold for a number of test problems and whether satisfaction of such properties coincides with faster convergence (in terms of number of iterations).
+Again, the analysis of this paper deals only with steps at which the true and updated residuals are still in close agreement, that is, {\em before} the best level of accuracy is reached.
+The reader is referred to \cite{Carson,Cools} for a discussion of what this best level of accuracy is for different CG variants.

 Throughout the paper, $A$ will denote a real symmetric positive definite matrix, although the results are easily extended to complex Hermitian positive definite matrices.
 The symbol $\| \cdot \|$ will denote the 2-norm for vectors and the corresponding spectral norm for matrices.